-Virtual Tour – Paris through the African American Experience
+Virtual Journey – Paris: The African American Experience

-African Americans have made major cultural impacts across the globe, however the influence of Black culture in Paris is one of the most prominent.
-We curated this collection of resources so you can experience the impact of our popular journey Paris: The African American Experience from the comfort of home.
+African Americans have made major cultural impacts across the globe, and Paris is one place where this influence is felt most prominently.
 Paris stood as the staging ground for the Harlem Renaissance, gave birth to jazz music in Europe, and welcomed African American artists, authors, and musicians as far back as the first Great War.
-More than a century later, the significance of African American culture on this iconic city continues to resound.
+More than a century later, the significance of African American culture on this iconic city continues to resonate today.
 Join us on this virtual journey through the "City of Lights."
 Let the journey begin!

 World War I